nextflow-io/crg-course-nov16/README.md

 as shown below:

 ```
-nextflow run rna-ex2.nf
+nextflow run rna-ex2.nf -with-docker
 ```

-This it works because it uses the Docker container `nextflow/rnatoy:1.3` defined in the `nextflow.config` file.
+This time it works because it uses the Docker container `nextflow/rnatoy:1.3` defined in the `nextflow.config` file.

 In order to avoid to add the option `-with-docker` add the following line in the `nextflow.config` file: